Yon-Rogg

-Yon-Rogg is a fictional character appearing in American comic books published by Marvel Comics.
-A military commander of the Kree alien race whose weaknesses are his jealousy of others' accomplishments and his love for the medic Una, he's dispatched to supervise Earth on behalf of the Supreme Intelligence.
-He is a foe of Captain Marvel, specifically the Carol Danvers version, and was indirectly responsible for her transformation into Ms. Marvel.
+Yon-Rogg is a character appearing in American comic books published by Marvel Comics.
+Created by Stan Lee and Gene Colan, the character first appeared in Marvel Super Heroes #12 (December 1967).
+Yon-Rogg is a military commander of the Kree alien race who was sent to Earth on behalf of the Supreme Intelligence, in order to promote Kree genetic superiority.
+The character is a foe of Carol Danvers and was indirectly responsible for her transformation into Ms. Marvel.

 Jude Law portrayed the character in the Marvel Cinematic Universe film Captain Marvel (2019).
+Law also voiced an alternate version of the character in the animated series What If...?.

 Publication history

 Yon-Rogg first appeared in Marvel Super Heroes #12 (December 1967) and was created by Stan Lee and Gene Colan.
 He was introduced as a Kree commander sent to Earth to investigate how the planet's seemingly primitive inhabitants managed to destroy an advanced Kree Sentry.
 During this mission, he tried to kill Captain Marvel (Mar-Vell) out of jealousy and who was in a relationship with another Kree called Una.
 His schemes ended in Una dying, which resulted in animosity between the two.

 Yon-Rogg later attempted to defeat his nemesis by kidnapping Carol Danvers and using her as a hostage.
 He was seemingly killed when a Kree device, a Psyche-Magnitron, exploded.
 That same explosion also awoke Carol's latent genetic potential, transforming her into the superhero Ms. Marvel.
 He returned years later as Magnitron, to enact revenge on Carol, who then known as Captain Marvel.
 Yon-Rogg attempted to telepathically torture Carol and destroy New York City.
 He was defeated once again, although it cost Carol her memories.